CommaSword/Daedalus/README.md

 ### what to expect
 TL;DR : a mess

 Daedalus hosts the latest iteration of software written to support a sci-fi LARP we've been working on for a long while now.
-Its first test-run is due in two weeks, so the current state of the project is a mess (documentation, test coverage and stability etc.) as we sprint towards the minimum viable product that is game-ready.
+Its first test-run is due very soon, so the current state of the project is a mess (documentation, test coverage and stability etc.) as we sprint towards the minimum viable product that is game-ready.
 After the test run, I plan to  separately productize the different features while adding features for the next run. there's a LOT to do in that area: some code can migrate to LUA scripts, configuration can be automated, concerns separated, etc.

 ### the generic API
 the big reusable thing here is that Daedalus exposes an [OSC](http://opensoundcontrol.org/osc) network API to the empty-epsilon server, both input and output.
 It's open-ended, so you can easily use standard [OSC endpoints](https://github.com/amir-arad/awesome-osc) to extend the game's UI.